mattcone/markdown-guide/_basic-syntax/paragraphs.md

     html: "<p>I really like using Markdown.</p><p>I think I'll use it to format all of my documents from now on.</p>"
 ---

 To create paragraphs, use a blank line to separate one or more lines of text.
-You should not indent paragraphs with spaces or tabs.

 <table class="table table-bordered">
   <thead class="thead-light">